Ardas-Legends-Development-Team/Ardas-Legends-Development-Team.github.io/docs/_militaryClaimbuildComponents/traps.md

 ---
 name: Traps
 ---
+Traps are an optional way to help you defend your claimbuild.
 ## Requirements
 - All traps must leave a player at a minimum of 50% HP in one usage.
 Multi use traps like arrow traps or fire are not considered single use.
 - Displacement traps must allow for someone to escape.
 The affected player may not be pushed into an inescapable pit for example.
 Parkour escapes must be very easy.